 An excellent example vertical merger example is Dell’s acquisition of EMC in 2016.
 Dell, a computer hardware company, realized that in addition to its products, services were becoming a major profit engine within the industry.
 Merging with EMC, a data-storage corporation (which was the largest tech deal at the time), allowed the company — now called Dell EMC — to provide both the products and services the industry demanded.
 Through vertical integration, two companies that provided different things in the supply chain merged as one merged entity to provide a greater range of products and services than either could have provided by itself.

 The Benefits of Vertical Mergers

 Among the largest benefits of vertical mergers are the reduction in costs and the increase in productivity.
 In addition, the merged company is able to establish greater control over its supply chain.
-This can result in cost savings, as the company is now in greater control of the overall supply chain, which can result in greater profits, lower costs to consumers or a combination of the two.
+This vertical integration can result in cost savings, as the company is now in greater control of the overall supply chain, which can result in greater profits, lower costs to consumers or a combination of the two.
 In addition, a vertical merger creates synergies, including the following: